 You are not permitted to download, save or email this image.
 Visit image gallery to purchase the image.

-Ardern is visiting an Auckland vaccine centre today, where she will have her third jab.
+Ardern is visiting an Auckland vaccine centre today, where she will have a third booster jab.

 "At some point we will see Omicron in the community," she told reporters.

-If Omicron started spreading in the community, the red traffic light level would probably be activated.
+Meanwhile if the Omicron variant started spreading in the community, the red traffic light level would probably be activated.

 The traffic light system was designed to deal with surges, outbreaks and new variants.